 3. Be clear on why you are taking this plunge

 Like marriage, a living-in relationship is a big decision.
 Take it wisely and not in haste.
 If you have spent one or more years together, only then think of moving in together.
-Have clarity on why the two of you want to live-in and whether this will lead to marriage at all.
+Have clarity on why the two of you want to live in and whether this will lead to marriage at all.
 This way you don’t move in with false promises and expectations.
 The rules for a live-in relationship will help you further.
+A lady wrote to us about how she will never regret her live-in relationship.

 4. In case of pregnancy